-Do you notice a growth on your big toe that is deviating from its normal axis and causing you difficulty when putting on shoes?
+Do you notice a growth on your big toe deviating from its normal axis and causing difficulty putting on shoes?
+There is a good chance that a bunion is developing on your foot.
+Once hallux valgus is firmly established, surgery is the only definitive way to correct the deformity.
+However, symptom relief is possible.

-1. Wear shoes better adapted to your feet.
+1. Wear shoes better adapted to your feet

 2. Avoid shoes with high heels